 Some stoves have useful accessories to consider: piezoelectric ignition, integrated windscreen and reflector, heat diffuser, saucepan or pot supplied, remote or optimized stove...

 Gas under pressure, petrol and alcohol cannot be transported by air.
-For this reason, if you plan to travel, find out what type of fuel you will find on site.
+For this reason, if you plan to travel, find out what fuel type you will find on site.

 The British Thermal Unit is a measure of the energy efficiency of a stove.
 This unit of value corresponds to the amount of heat required to raise the temperature by 0.56°C (1 degree Fahrenheit) of 1 pound of water (0.45 kg).